 Hipshot is one of the most well-regarded companies when it comes to guitar bridges.
 This particular model offers the timeless, classic style and all the quality that savvy guitarists have come to associate with this company.
 Simply said, one of the best fixed bridges on the market today.

 The Hipshot 6-String US Fixed Guitar Bridge is as good and effective as it looks.
-It can fit in a variety of guitars, and we installed it in our American Standard Fender Stratocaster to conduct our tests, while plugged into our trusty Twin Reverb amp.
+It can also fit in a variety of guitars.
+We installed it in our American Standard Fender Stratocaster to conduct our tests, while plugged into our trusty Twin Reverb amp.

-Installation is a rather simple endeavor if you have some experience with setting up guitars and replacing parts yourself.
-We have certainly done our fair share of that over the years, so installing this bridge was no problem.
-Naturally, if you have never done this before, better go to a luthier or have a more experienced friend help you out.
+Installation is a rather simple endeavor if you have some experience setting up guitars and replacing parts yourself.
+We’ve certainly done our fair share of that over the years, so installing this bridge was no problem.
+Naturally, if you have never done this before, it’s best visit a luthier or have a more experienced friend help you out.

 Once installed, we started playing in a variety of styles and with the help of different effects really tested out this Hipshot bridge.
-The first thing we loved about it was its ergonomics.
-Featuring a hand-polished finish, this bridge felt smooth, and comfortable under our palm.
+The first thing we loved was its ergonomics.
+Featuring a hand-polished finish, this bridge felt smooth and comfortable under our palm.

 The second thing we loved is how stable it felt.
-Naturally, because it is a fixed bridge you’re going to get even more stability.
-During our tests, we felt that both the intonation and tuning were on point, and we could even hit the strings hard without having to worry about any issues.
-This was in part thanks to the sidewalls which lock our saddles in place, allowing for forceful playing.
+Naturally, a fixed bridge offers even greater stability.
+During our tests, we felt that both the intonation and tuning were on point, and we could even hit the strings hard without worries.
+This was in part thanks to the sidewalls, which lock our saddles in place, allowing for forceful playing.

 We also loved the improvement in sustain that this Hipshot bridge provides.
 This was especially true when we played some overdriven and distorted lines with a bit of reverb and delay.
 Our tone had a bit more of a singing quality to it, always with good intonation as well.

-In case you’re left-handed, fear not, as the Hipshot 6-String US Fixed Guitar Bridge is ambidextrous.
+If you’re left-handed, fear not.
+The Hipshot 6-String US Fixed Guitar Bridge is ambidextrous.

 In short, a fantastic option for folks looking for a stable bridge with great stability and sustain.

-Verdict: The Hipshot 6-String US Fixed Guitar Bridge fits both right and left handed guitars and offers fantastic intonation and sustain.
-Besides, it gives the player great ergonomics and stability even for those that like to attack the strings hard.
+Verdict: The Hipshot 6-String US Fixed Guitar Bridge fits both right- and left-handed guitars and offers fantastic intonation and sustain.
+Besides, it gives the player great ergonomics and stability even for those who like to attack the strings hard.

 A solid and affordable choice for better stability and tuning.